Samsung/tizen-docs/docs/iot/getting-started/artik-sd-4.0.md

     -   ARTIK530_HEADED_INSTALLABLE: eMMC-bootable headled binary for ARTIK 530 board.
 When you start the board with SD card, the image is installed into eMMC.
 -   **Boot image**

     Browse for the Tizen Boot image available on your hard drive.
 You must select proper images depending on the board.
-For more information, see [Prerequisite and Overview](#prerequisite-and-overview).

 -   **Platform image**

     Browse for the Tizen Platform image available on your hard drive.
 You must select proper images depending on the board.
-For more information, see [Prerequisite and Overview](#prerequisite-and-overview).

 -   **RPM bundles** (optional)